||SewerGEMS, SewerCAD, CivilStorm, StormCAD

 - There is an initial elevation attribute for manholes using the SWMM engine so that the calculation can simulate a filling process if the initial elevation is lower than the downstream start elevation.
 However in the Implicit engine the manhole initial elevation is not considered, so the initial manhole elevation is assumed to be the same as the downstream start elevation.

 Inflow hydrographs are also handled differently by the two engines.
 The implicit engine interpolates flows between the final flow in the hydrograph and the end time.
 The SWMM engine assumes that all flows after the final inflow point are zero.

 *Note: If a catchment is using the EPA SWMM runoff method and not using the default infiltration method specified in the SWMM calculation options then neither hydrology or network will calculate.
 If you are not using the EPA SWMM runoff method, then any combination of other runoff methods can be used.

-Note: Starting with the CONNECT Edition Update 2 release of SewerGEMS and CivilStorm, you now have the option select to use either the Bentley-enhanced version of the SWMM solver or the straight SWMM solver also found in EPA-SWMM.
+Note: Starting with the CONNECT Edition Update 2 release of SewerGEMS and CivilStorm, you now have the option to select and use either the Bentley-enhanced version of the SWMM solver or the straight SWMM solver also found in EPA-SWMM.
 You can select this from the properties of the Calculation Option.